scalar-labs/scalar-terraform/docs/CassandraOperation.md

 When a node (VM or instance) is not working properly for some reason but the volume is fully functioning, only the node should be replaced with a new one.
 You can replace the node by tainting the VM or the instance and the volume attachment as described below.
-Note that, when you taint the volume attachment terraform will try to attach the same data or commit log volume to the new instance.
+Note that, when you taint the volume attachment, terraform will try to attach the same data or commit log volume to the new instance.

 #### Azure
 ```console